 When you take a step back and use common sense, you probably have better uses of your money than buying someone else’s closed account.
 There also may be fraudulent tactics on how they acquire these closed accounts, so buyer beware!

 One of the more legitimate ways to obtain a primary tradeline, if you can’t qualify for a traditional credit card or loan, is to buy products and/or pay a fee from a business that will allow you to open a line of credit with them.
 The business must report this line of credit to at least one of the credit bureaus in order for this to have any impact on your credit file.
 However, this is not exactly “buying” a primary tradeline, but rather paying a steep yearly or even monthly fee to open one and have it reported.

-Also, they almost always can only be used at the business who issued it to you, so you cannot use it to pay other expenses.
-You may not even need anything from that business, so you might be stuck buying something you don’t want or need just open your account.
+Also, the line of credit almost always can only be used at the business who issued it to you, so you cannot use it to pay for other expenses.
+You may not even need anything from that business, so you might be stuck buying something you don’t want or need just to open your account.

 Many credit card issuers do not offer joint accounts at all, which leaves you with limited options.
 Not to mention the fact that you cannot “purchase” a joint credit account to begin with.

-Plus, if you were to hypothetically open a joint credit account with someone, usually both parties are stuck having the liability that the other person could damage their credit.
+Plus, if you were to hypothetically open a joint credit account with someone, usually both parties have to accept the liability that the other person could damage their credit.
 In order to remove a joint account holder, you almost always have to just completely close that account, so then you end up with a closed account.